swiftlang/swift-evolution/proposals/NNNN-withlockifavailable-cannot-spuriously-fail.md

 | Zig | [`std.Thread.Mutex.tryLock()`](https://ziglang.org/documentation/master/std/#std.Thread.Mutex.tryLock) |

 None of these methods document that they spuriously fail (other than the Rust-specific concept of a "poisoned" mutex which is not germane to this proposal).
-A reader without further context has no reason to expect that they can spuriously fail because any API that can spuriously fail would surely document it.[^bugHunt]
+A reader without further context has no reason to expect that they can spuriously fail because any API that can spuriously fail would surely document it.

-[^bugHunt]: At least one of these languages' platform-specific implementations uses a weak compare-and-exchange operation and (as far as I understand their code) is therefore subject to undocumented spurious failures.
-I leave it as an exercise for the reader to determine which one(s).

 ### Where does Swift stand?